9 Easy Sustainable Product Swaps for Your Home

 In: Bamboo or cellulose towels

-Paper towels generally aren’t recyclable, and they often give off greenhouse gases when breaking down in crowded landfills.
+Paper towels and other cleaning products generally aren’t recyclable, and they often give off greenhouse gases when breaking down in crowded landfills.
 Bamboo or cellulose towels, on the other, offer the same functionality but are much more eco-friendly.
 You can use them to wipe your hands, clean the counters, or handle any other task you’d typically use a paper towel for.
 You can rewash and reuse them several times, too.
 Best of all, they’re biodegradable and compostable.

 The bottom line about sustainable product swaps